federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Python script places resources{}.description in resources{}.name where resources{}.name is missing.
 - Removes out-of-scope attributes from datasets.
 - Sets all null or empty attributes as 'missing'.
-- Data is direceted to the transformer OUTPUT port.
+- Data is directed to the transformer OUTPUT port.

 ##### BC_WMS_FORMATTER

-This transformer concatenates the url for all wms format url's to a valid url string for the map viewer.
+This transformer concatenates the url for all wms format URL's to a valid URL string for the map viewer.
 The results are achieved by performing the following tasks:

 - AttributeExposer exposes the required attributes for concatenation.
 - PythonCaller executes a Python script to overwrite WMS url with concactenated attribute and hardcoded values: